-Figure S9.
+Figure S4.
 The flux pattern when allowing oxygen to be imported.
 Here, the upper bound of the glucose import reaction was fixed at 1 mmol gDW-1 h-1, all other bounds at 1000, and the NGAM maintenance reaction was used as the objective function when running the FBA.
-The file named “checking 3.10 ATP” found in the Github repository under the folder name “Codes” shows the simulation.
+The file named “Simulation of shifting between pathways during aerobic carbon and energy metabolism with ATP synthesis as model output” found in the Github repository under the folder name “Codes” shows the simulation.
+Gray color corresponds to zero flux, while gradients of green, brown, and yellow correspond to non-zero flux, and from green to brown the flux increased.